zachmay/inventorium/report.md

                 runStdoutLoggingT $ createPostgresqlPool connectionString 4
 ```

-We use `lookupEnvironment` to retrieve the database connection details.
-It works like `lookupEnv` but takes a default
-value to return if the environment variable is not defined.
-We use those details to create a PostgreSQL connection
-string and use the PostgreSQL library's `createPostgresqlPool` to create a pool of 4 connections.

-With our connection pool created, we create a `Config` value.
-Our application's `Config` type is just a record
+With our connection pool created, we create a `Config` value, a record type that stores a reference to the connection pool.
+If future requirements demanded that other pieces of read-only configuration data be exposed throughout the application,
+they could be included in `Config`.

-that stores a reference to our connection pool.
-We also pass that connection pool to `doMigrations`, which will
+We also pass the `Config` value to `doMigrations`, which will use the connection pool
 automatically update the PostgreSQL schema on the database server based on the Persistent schema defined when
 we compiled the executable.
+This helps to ensure that the schemas being used by the database and the API server are
+in sync.

+Finally, We initialize the application's Servant API by passing in the configuration details and use `logStdout` to
+direct any application logging to standard output.
+The result is passed into the `run` function to start up the
-Finally, we use the function `run` to start up our application server.
-This function is provided by the Warp library,
+application server.
+This function is provided by the Warp library, which offers a high performance, event-driven
-which offers a high performance, event-driven implementation of low-level HTTP server needs like network access, request
+implementation of low-level HTTP functionality: it listens for network connections and performs basic preprocessing of HTTP
-parsing, and so on.
-We simply pass in our own request handling code.

-The value `app` wraps our Servant API handlers into a value that Warp can interact with and we inject our read-only
-configuration value so that our handlers have access to the database connection pool.
-Additionally, we pass this into
-`logStdout` to direct any application logging to standard output.
+requests before delegating to our application code to generate the responses.

 ## Testing

 Due to time constraints, an exhaustive automated test suite was not implemented.
 Manual testing
 was performed on implemented endpoints based on a known initial database state.
 This could have
 been implemented as a series of automated integration tests, but there was not enough time to
 complete that.

-Although we did not have enough time to implement any form of automated tests, two popular
-Haskell testing frameworks were researched.
+However, two popular Haskell testing frameworks were researched.

-QuickCheck is a property-based testing library.
+QuickCheck is a property-based testing library [XXXX].
 Relevant properties are expressed as predicates
-and QuickCheck randomly generates test cases and asserts that each of those properties holds.
+and QuickCheck randomly generates test cases, asserting that each of those properties holds.
-In the event a property fails to hold, QuickCheck is capable of searching through the space of
+In the event that a property fails to hold, QuickCheck is capable of searching through the space of
-test cases to find a minimal instance that still fails.
+possible test cases to find a minimal instance that still fails.

 Property-based testing is a natural fit for Haskell.
-Because programs tend to focus on pure
+Because Haskell programs tend to focus on pure
 transformation of values by function application, the algebraic properties of those functions
 are often more relevant than test cases that set up some pre-conditions, execute a procedure, and
 then make an assertion about the post-conditions.
 Moreover, Haskell's purity by default means
-that repeatedly running tests is safe and we can be confident that the same code will not
+that repeatedly running tests is safe and tests are not likely to fail intermittently, which can be
-mysteriously stop working in a production environment.
+a major obstacle to confidence in a test suite.

+It is not clear how suitable QuickCheck would have been for this project's code base.
+Perhaps due to
-Perhaps due to my inexperience with Haskell, it seemed like the bulk of my code was still
+my inexperience with Haskell, it seemed like the bulk of my code was still fundamentally impure,
-fundamentally impure (i.e., it was ultimately executed in the `IO` monad), which to my
-knowledge makes QuickCheck unsuitable.
+since most of the code ran in the `Handler` monad, which ultimately relies on `IO`.

-Another option is the HSpec library.
+Another option is the HSpec library [XXXX].
 In the vein of Ruby's RSpec, HSpec supports a testing
-and development paradigm known as *behavior-driven development* (BDD).
-In BDD, requirements
+and development paradigm known as *behavior-driven development* (BDD) [XXXX].
+In BDD, all requirements
-are expressed in natural language and paired with an automated test that should prove the
+are expressed in naturali language and are linked to automated tests that should prove the
 requirement is properly implemented.
 HSpec defines a DSL for describing requirements and
 related tests, including typical assertion-based tests and property-based tests.
 HSpec is
 suitable for testing impure code and can run set-up procedures before executing each test,
 e.g., resetting a database to some known state.
 Additionally, there is an experimental
-library called HSpec-WAI that aids in describing the behavior of web application endpoints.
+library called HSpec-WAI that aids in describing requirements for web application endpoints.
+[XXXX]

 ## Challenges

-Haskell is, in many ways, a strange language.
-Going from writing PHP at work to
+Haskell is, in many ways, an unusual language.
+Transitioning from writing PHP at work to
 writing Haskell for this project, it seemed as though Haskell made a conscious effort to
-do *everything* differently: the functional paradigm rather than imperative or object-oriented
+do *everything* differently: the functional paradigm instead of imperative or object-oriented
 code, a strict type system, lazy evaluation.
 Working with such a radically different
 technology stack created a high barrier to productivity.

 Frequently during the course of this project, I came across a task that I did not know
 exactly how to accomplish.
 Often this was something that might have been easy to do
-in PHP, although probably without Haskell's safety.
+in PHP or Java, although likely without Haskell's safety.
 However, with a bit of research or
 experimentation, I found a solution and learned a lot in the process.
-In a school project,
+In an academic project,
 this is only a positive.
 In an industrial setting, these delays would certainly be more
 costly.